-- 8. Teams' HCR Rosters must meet the limits described in Regulations E.4 to E.7 by no later than 5:00:00 pm MST, December 1 and/or January 10 (whichever date applies).
+7. Teams' HCR Rosters must meet the limits described in Regulations E.4 to E.6 by no later than 5:00:00 pm MST, January 10.
 Any Team failing to meet this deadline shall be declared ineligible for further competition until the preceding outlined provisions are met.
+Non-compliance shall result in all Players being declared Released from the Team, under the authority and guidelines of the Member.

+For the purpose of this Regulation E, all references to January 10th shall mean January 10 at 5:00:00 pm MST.

-Non-compliance shall result in all Players being declared Released from the Team, under the authority and guidelines of the Member. - Registered Players whose names are deleted or omitted from a Team's Roster as of December 1 and/or January 10 (whichever date applies) are automatically Released as of these dates and may register and play with any other Team if otherwise eligible. - 10.
+- Registered Players whose names are deleted or omitted from a Team's Roster as of January 10 are automatically Released as of that date and may register and play with any other Team if otherwise eligible. - 9.
 A Player registered with a Senior AAA, Senior AA, Major Junior or Junior Team who, prior to January 10 in the current Season, is injured or becomes medically unfit to play for the balance of the Season, may be included on the January 10 Roster but would not count in the total number of registered Players and allotted but unused registrations.
-Any such Player will not be able to compete for the balance of the Season and a medical certificate, satisfactory to the Member must be provided. - 11.
-Any Team which registers the maximum number of players permitted by the applicable Roster cut down date, shall lose title to all other Players on its final Roster from the previous Season. - 12.
-A Team wishing to continue to hold title to Players registered from the previous Season must name those Players on its Roster as of the December 1 and January 10 dates, but in no case shall the total number of Players be more than the maximum number permitted on those dates.
+Any such Player will not be able to compete for the balance of the Season and a medical certificate, satisfactory to the Member must be provided. - 10.
+Any Player who was on a Team's Roster after the Final Registration Date the previous season shall become a free agent, without requiring a release, if the Player has not consented to register with the Team and has not been added to the Team's Roster by 5:00:00 pm MST on November 15 of the current Season.